How to improve your gut health

 Written by Gemma Harris she/her

-Gemma Harris is a Staff Writer for Fitness at Exceptional.
-Gemma has been a journalist for over seven years and is a self-confessed health and wellbeing enthusiast, which led her to specialise in health journalism.
-During her career, she has worked with top editors in the industry and taken on fun fitness challenges such as completing 40 weighted dead bugs daily for three weeks.
+Gemma Harris has been a journalist for over seven years and is a self-confessed health and wellbeing enthusiast, which led her to specialise in health journalism.
+During her career, she has worked with top editors in the industry and taken on multiple high-discipline fitness challenges for certain outlets.
 She is particularly passionate about nutrition; after being diagnosed with irritable bowel syndrome in 2016, she discovered her fascination for gut health and founded thegutchoice.com – a dedicated space for providing a hopeful outcome for people with gut issues.
 Gemma’s core aim is to help others through her writing.